Trading Operations in Strategies

 RegisterOrder(order);

-For more information about working with orders, see the Orders section.
+For more details on working with orders, see the Orders section.

 Handling Order Events

-After registering an order, it's important to track its state.
-To do this in a strategy, you can:
+After registering an order, it's important to track its status.
+In a strategy, you can:

 1. Use Event Handlers